Kelowna CMA Workforce Insights

 Workforce Composition by Status

-In the most recent month, Full-time Employment decreased by 1,900 jobs from last month and decreased by 3,900 jobs compared to the same month last year.
+In the most recent month, Full-time Employment increased by 6,600 jobs from last month and increased by 200 jobs compared to the same month last year.

-The number of Unemployed individuals decreased by 300 from the previous month and increased by 800 compared to last year.
+The number of Unemployed individuals decreased by 600 people from the previous month and increased by 2,600 people compared to last year.

 Loading...